-- 6.1 The University will aim to treat all disclosures in terms of this Policy in a sensitive manner, and if an individual particularly requests that he or she wishes to raise a concern in confidence, every effort will be made to keep the identity of the individual secret.
+- The University will aim to treat all disclosures in terms of this policy in a sensitive manner, and if an individual particularly requests that he or she wishes to raise a concern in confidence, every effort will be made to keep the identity of the individual secret.
 However, the University is unable to give a guarantee of this secrecy, as some serious disclosures could only be pursued by identifying the complainant, either during the course of the internal procedure, or externally (for example if a prosecution ensued).
-The University cannot give an absolute guarantee that the individual's identity will never be revealed. - The University does not, however, encourage Staff or Students to make disclosures anonymously.
+The University cannot give an absolute guarantee that the individual's identity will never be revealed. - The University does not, however, encourage staff or students to make disclosures anonymously.
 Proper investigation may be more difficult or impossible if the University is unable to obtain further information.
 It is also more difficult to establish whether any allegations are credible.
 Therefore, only in exceptional circumstances will anonymous disclosures be considered.
 Wholly anonymous allegations unsupported by any evidence will not normally be pursued.

-- 6.3 Complainants who are genuinely concerned about possible reprisals if their identity is revealed should speak to the Secretary of University and, if appropriate and possible, measures can then be taken to preserve confidentiality.
-If in any doubt, Staff or Students can seek advice from Public Concern at Work, the independent whistleblowing charity who offer a confidential helpline.
-Their contact details are at the end of this Policy. - 6.4 Complainants and any member of Staff or Student involved in the whistleblowing process must ensure that they keep the disclosure and the details relative to it strictly confidential whilst internal processes are on-going.
+- 6.3 Complainants who are genuinely concerned about possible reprisals if their identity is revealed should speak to the University Secretary and, if appropriate and possible, measures can then be taken to preserve confidentiality.
+If in any doubt, staff or students can seek advice from Public Concern at Work, the independent whistleblowing charity who offer a confidential helpline.
+Their contact details are at the end of this policy. - 6.4 Complainants and any member of staff or student involved in the whistleblowing process must ensure that they keep the disclosure and the details relative to it strictly confidential whilst internal processes are on-going.
 Failure to do so may jeopardise the University's investigation of the matter and could lead to disciplinary action being taken.